An unforgettable year in motorcycling

 Brawny and brutish, Yamaha’s big Eleven burst into the new year with a blaze of horsepower and fury.
 Brilliantly cloaked in adverts published just prior to release, Yamaha hoped its position as Japan’s leading two-stroke specialist would carry over to the arena of open class superbikes.
 By all measures the XS-Eleven succeeded, selling well and gaining scores of faithful owners as a tough, versatile pavement scorcher

-Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – this being a DOHC triple with shaft drive and very similar styling.
+Like Suzuki, Yamaha introduced a new four-stroke 750 two years before – this being a shaft-driven DOHC triple and very similar styling.
 Laid out conventionally as an across-the-frame four, Yamaha’s Eleven featured a full cradle in steel tube with 29.5-degrees of rake and tapered roller bearings on its twin shock swingarm.
 Four 34mm Mikuni CV carburetors and a transistor ignition fed the engine, renown for its smooth and prodigious torque.
 Leading the angular styling craze, Yamaha prominently mixed broad radius with the Eleven’s boxy lights and instrument panel.
 Still memorable, capable, and handsome as ever.

 What they said then: “It now becomes clear that in Yamaha’s fight for a larger share of the highway market, the XS750 triple was only a left hook.
 Now, they’ve delivered a genuine knockout; their new XS11 four, and in the model we have the new King of Superbikes.
 The long-reigning Z1, though certainly not grown soft with age, has been decisively dethroned.
 Equally important, with the Yamaha Eleven’s arrival we have an expanded standard by which such machines henceforth must be judged.”
 (Cycle Magazine, January 1978)